 Pain is usually well controlled with either prescription or over the counter pain medications.
 Dr. Maranon may prescribe pain medication.
 Patients may be instructed to take pain medications on a schedule (every four or every six hours).
 It is important for patients not to miss a dose unless they have a reaction to the medication.
-Patients may also be instructed to transition to ibuprofen (Advil, Motrin, or Nuprin) the day after surgery.
-If Ibuprofen does not give adequate relief, patients can take their prescription pain medications as prescribed and only as needed.
+Patients may also be instructed to transition to Ibuprofen (Advil, Motrin, or Nuprin) the day after surgery.
+If Ibuprofen does not provide adequate relief, patients can take their prescription pain medications as prescribed and only as needed.
 The ibuprofens have excellent pain killing properties and can help with jaw stiffness and swelling.
-Unless instructed otherwise it is important to eat something prior to taking pain medication.
-If patients are unable to achieve adequate pain control with their medications they should contact Dr. Maranon immediately: Encino CA Oral Surgery Office Phone Number 818-990-5500.
+Unless instructed otherwise, it is important to eat something prior to taking pain medication.
+If patients are unable to achieve adequate pain control with their medications they should contact Dr. Maranon immediately: Encino Oral Surgery Office Phone Number 818-990-5500.

 It is important to remember that the prescription pain medications may make patients drowsy and slow reflexes.
 Patients must not drive automobiles, work around machinery or participate in activities that have the potential to cause injury while taking these medications or sooner than 24 hours after receiving general anesthetic or sedative medications.
-Alcoholic beverages must avoided while taking prescription pain medications.
+Alcoholic beverages must be avoided while taking prescription pain medications.

 It is important not to take Tylenol or acetaminophen with some prescription pain medications.
-Any patients with a history or substance abuse or who are experiencing any of the warning signs of addiction should discuss this with Dr. Maranon.
+Any patients with a history of substance abuse or who are experiencing any of the warning signs of addiction should discuss this with Dr. Maranon.
 Patients must also discuss with Dr. Maranon any medical conditions they may have as pain medications may affect some of those conditions.